bblfsh/scala-client/README.md

 This a Scala/JNI implementation of the [Babelfish](https://doc.bblf.sh/) client.
 It uses [ScalaPB](https://scalapb.github.io/grpc.html) for Protobuf/gRPC code
 generation and [libuast](https://github.com/bblfsh/libuast) for XPath queries.

+### Status

+Current `scala-client` v1.x only supports bblfsh protocol and UASTv1.

 ### Installation